JulianLeviston/add1/README.md

 at all.
 Separating the semantic from the operational layer of the program is potentially a massive boon, especially for encouraging and maintaining more modular and bug-free software.

-For some background, see Conal Elliott's work, in particular [Denotational design with type class morphisms](https://www.cs.tufts.edu/~nr/cs257/archive/conal-elliott/type-class-morphisms-long.pdf) and also [Lambda the Ultimate article on it](http://lambda-the-ultimate.org/node/3215).
+For some background, see [Conal Elliott](http://conal.net)'s work, in particular [Denotational design with type class morphisms](https://www.cs.tufts.edu/~nr/cs257/archive/conal-elliott/type-class-morphisms-long.pdf) and the [Lambda the Ultimate article on it](http://lambda-the-ultimate.org/node/3215).
 Also the book [Algebra Driven Design](https://leanpub.com/algebra-driven-design) by Sandy Macguire.